Leading People for Growth and Well-Being

 Workplace bullying, harassment, and discrimination

-Faculty members doing OB/HR research with respect to well-being
+Faculty members doing research on well-being

 Denise's work centers mostly around the dark side of organizational behaviour.
 Her research interests include antecedents and outcomes of workplace bullying, organizational (in)justice, and mistreatment.
 She has also done work on gender and leadership and bullying as a gendered phenomenon.
+Ongoing research also centers around how high performance work practices affect employee well-being and social relationships.

 Mats Ehrnrooth, Associate professor